 The PowerPC Architecture is specified by the following documents:

-Only the features of the PowerPC processor instruction set may be assumed to be present.
-An application must check /proc/cpuinfo to determine if any additional instruction set features are available before using those additional features.
+Only the features of the PowerPC 603 processor instruction set may be assumed to be present.
+An application should determine if any additional instruction set features are available before using those additional features.
 If a feature is not present, then the application may not use it.

-An implementation must support the 32-bit computation mode as described in The PowerPC ™ Architecture: A Specification for a new family of RISC processors.
+An implementation must support the 32-bit computation mode as described in The PowerPC™ Microprocessor Family.
 Conforming applications shall not use instructions provided only for the 64-bit mode.

 Applications conforming to this specification must provide feedback to the user if a feature that is required for correct execution of the application is not present.
 Applications conforming to this specification should attempt to execute in a diminished capacity if a required feature is not present.